Russell Wilson on George Floyd: ‘A guy was murdered last week. There needs to be a change. It’s not overly complicated’

 “People are protesting and we have police and National Guard coming in and it’s overwhelming and not allowing them to do what their right is, and that’s to protest peacefully,’’ Wilson said.
 “And that’s a shame.’’

-Wilson’s comments about Kaepernick, meanwhile, came in an answer to a question of whether he had seen the comments of New Orleans quarterback Drew Brees.
+Wilson’s comments about Kaepernick came in an answer to a question of whether he had seen the comments of New Orleans quarterback Drew Brees.
 Brees said in an interview with Yahoo!
-Sports he would “never agree with anybody disrespecting the flag of the United States of America,’’ comments that immediately drew strong criticism from some of his most noteworthy New Orleans teammates and others around the league including former Seahawks Richard Sherman and Doug Baldwin.
+Sports he would “never agree with anybody disrespecting the flag of the United States of America,’’ comments that drew strong criticism from some of his most noteworthy New Orleans teammates and others around the league including former Seahawks Richard Sherman and Doug Baldwin.

 Wilson said he had just gotten out of meetings and that he “didn’t get to watch the whole thing’’ of what Brees said.
-(Wilson has long stated his admiration for Brees, having said that he considered Brees — who is listed at 6-foot — as a role model for a shorter quarterback making it in the NFL.)
+(Wilson has long stated his admiration for Brees.
+He considers Brees — who is listed at 6-foot — as a role model for a shorter quarterback in the NFL.)

 But in his answer to the question about Brees he defended the right of Kaepernick to kneel saying that he thinks the meaning behind Kaepernick’s actions “got lost in the shuffle’’ of the controversy over kneeling.

-In both 2017 and 2018 the Seahawks approached Kaepernick — he had a visit with the team in 2017 and a call in 2018 — but each time Seattle did not sign him.
+In 2017 and 2018 the Seahawks approached Kaepernick — he visited the team in 2017 and called in 2018 — but they did not sign him.

-Wilson was asked if the Seahawks in retrospect missed an opportunity not signing Kaepernick, who has not played in the NFL since the 2016 season..
+Wilson was asked if the Seahawks missed an opportunity by not signing Kaepernick, who has not played in the NFL since the 2016 season.

-Wilson said that was a better question for coach Pete Carroll but that “ultimately, he definitely could be on our roster.
+Wilson said that was a better question for coach Pete Carroll, but that “ultimately, he definitely could be on our roster.
 He can do a lot of great things and he’s a really talented player, that’s for sure.”

-The Seahawks, as with all other NFL teams, are continuing to hold daily meetings via Zoom as part of the offseason program, modified this year due to the pandemic with teams not allowed to meet at facilities or do anything on the field.
+The Seahawks, as with all other NFL teams, are continuing to hold daily meetings via Zoom as part of the offseason program, modified because of the pandemic as teams are not allowed to meet at facilities or do anything on the field.

-The last few days, Wilson said Seattle’s meetings have largely been devoted to talking about the raises issues in the wake of the death of Floyd.
+The last few days, Wilson said the Seahawks’ meetings have largely been devoted to talking about the raises issues in the wake of the death of Floyd.

-Wilson said he has found some rays or hope in those meetings, such as when a white teammate (he said he thought it was tight end Luke Willson) said “if someone is talking bad about one of my Black friends I want to make sure that I say something.
+Wilson said he has found some rays of hope in those meetings, such as when a white teammate (he said he thought it was tight end Luke Willson) said “if someone is talking bad about one of my Black friends I want to make sure that I say something.
 Just making sure that we are doing our part.’’

-And Wilson said he thinks that is what it will take for real change — gestures big, such as police reform, and small, such as daily human interactions at home and elsewhere.
+And Wilson said he thinks that is what it will take for real change — gestures big, such as police reform, and small, such as daily human interactions.

 Asked if he leaves those meetings hopeful of better days ahead, Wilson said: “I’m always hopeful because I never want to be the other way around.
 But I also am realistic enough to know that this is going to take some time.
 This is going to take real change.
 This is going to take real significant change and sometimes those things take time.’’